Make Soft Gingerbread Playdough in Minutes

 Though my kids have grown, we still LOVE playdough!

-In fact, my 13-year-old willingly helped me make this batch and I could tell he was actually into it!
+In fact, the last time I made this a few years ago, my then 13-year-old helped me make the batch and I could tell he was actually into it!
 We haven’t just sat down and played with playdough since they were little.
 Even as an adult, molding and working with the dough is oddly satisfying and stress-relieving, which we all need during the holidays. 😄

 This recipe smells heavenly, is easy to make, and results in a super soft texture dough (which is even more of a treat when it’s still somewhat warm from the stove).
 Adding that little bit of oil keeps it from drying out so playtime doesn’t have to end.
 Enjoy!